systemslab/popper-paper/main.md

 they have resources available to them (i.e. one or more docker hosts), they just point Ansible to them and re-execute the experiment locally in their environment.
-If resources are not available, an alternative is to launch a Cloudlab instance (one or more docker nodes hosted in Cloudlab) and point Ansible to the assigned IP addresses (we have performed some WRF-Docker tests this way).
-Another, even better alternative is to provide a way in which, after clicking a link, an experiment is prepared and configured in other clouds (EC2, GCE, Rackspace, etc).
-The user is taken to a web form that shows the parameters of the experiment, in case they want to change them, and provides a “Run” button to re-execute it.
-An open question is how do we deal with data that is too big to fit in Git.
-We’ve been recently working on a project (vio) that allows to store and reference large input/output datasets in a generic way (i.e. it works with many cloud providers like Git-lfs, Dropbox, Google Drive, etc.).
+If resources are not available, an alternative is to launch a Cloudlab, Chameleon or PRObE instance (one or more docker nodes hosted in Cloudlab) and point Ansible to the assigned IP addresses.
+An open question is how do we deal with datasets that are too big to fit in Git.
+We've been recently working on a project (vio) that allows to store and reference large input/output datasets in a generic way (i.e. it works with many cloud providers like Git-lfs, Dropbox, Google Drive, etc.).

-In the following, we use `git` as the VCS, `docker` as the experiment execution substrate, `ansible` as the orchestrator and the `scipy` stack for analysis/visualization.
-As stated in goal 2, any of these should be swappable for other tools, for example: VMs instead of docker; puppet instead of ansible; R insted of scipy; and so on and so forth.
+![End-to-end workflow for an article that follows the Popper convention.](figures/wflow.png)

+Before describing the details of the convention, we briefly look at the tools and infrastructure leveraged by Popper.

 ## The tools